ioos/bio_mobilization_workshop/_episodes/03-data-cleaning.md

 The tool accepts lists of scientific names (each unique name as a separate row in a .txt, .csv, or .xlsx file) up to 1500 names and provides an interface for selecting the match you want for ambiguous matches.
 A brief walk-through using the service is included [below](#using-the-worms-taxon-match-tool).
-A more detailed step-by-step guide on using the WoRMS Taxon Match Tool for the [MBON Pole to Pole](https://marinebon.org/p2p/) can be found [here](https://marinebon.org/p2p/protocols/WoRMS_quality_check.pdf).
+A more detailed step-by-step guide on using the WoRMS Taxon Match Tool for the [MBON Pole to Pole](https://marinebon.org/p2p/) can be found [here](https://marinebon.github.io/p2p/protocols/WoRMS_quality_check.pdf).
+Additionally, OBIS has a three-part [video series](https://www.youtube.com/watch?v=jJ8nlMlg-cY) on YouTube about using the tool.